 The NT 4 domain has been at the heart of concerns recently.
 Indeed, the new versions of Windows 10 (1803 and above) no longer fit into an NT 4 domain.
 Since then, a patch has been announced by Microsoft and these versions of Windows can be integrated into an NT 4 domain again, which still represents a first alert regarding NT 4 domain support.
 These domains are now obsolete, and even if Microsoft continues to maintain them, we can imagine that this will no longer be the case very soon, especially since Microsoft is now turning to the Cloud with Azure.

 Implementing an NT 4 domain today is inconceivable because there is a newer and less expensive technology than Active Directory.

 If you are already under NT 4 domain, we advise you to quickly learn about Active Directory to prevent the end of NT 4 support.
 NT 4 is an obsolete technology and limited in terms of functionality.
 A migration is to be considered, either to a Microsoft Active Directory or to Samba Active Directory, the Open Source alternative.

 - Obsolete organization that is no longer maintained since 2000 by Microsoft and since 2017 at Samba

 The end of confinment is finally here!
 Discover how the team at Tranquil IT has acted and reacted following the reopening of our offices.

 How has the team at Tranquil IT organized themselves to work from home?

-How has Tranquil IT organized itself to work from home during this confinement period?
-Discover the mechanisms that help get us through this!
+Wondering how Tranquil IT organized itself to work from home during the confinement period?
+Discover our tips and tools that help get us through it!